SSTRED: Data- and metadata-processing pipeline for CHROMIS and CRISP: Metadata

-The WCS part of a sample FITS header produced by our pipeline is shown in Fig.~\ref{fig:sample-wcs-fits-header}.
-As specified with the \texttt{PS$i\_$0} keywords, all our coordinates (except Stokes) are tabulated in a FITS extension named ``WCS-TAB'', in columns numbered as given by the \texttt{PV$i\_$3} keywords.
+For our five-dimensional science-ready data cubes, the relevant coordinates are spatial, temporal, spectral, and polarimetric.
+The WCS part of a sample FITS header produced by SSTRED is shown in Fig.~\ref{fig:sample-wcs-fits-header}.
+As specified with the \texttt{PS$i\_$0} keywords, all our coordinates (except Stokes) are tabulated in a FITS extension named \texttt{WCS-TAB}, in columns numbered as given by the \texttt{PV$i\_$3} keywords.